 ❻ Finally, hit the OK button to create an Excel Table.

-- How to Transpose in Excel (5 Easy Ways)
+Read More: How to Transpose a Table in Excel

 Use Power Query to Convert Columns to Rows in Excel

 As we are done with formatting the data table as an Excel table, we are ready to apply the Power Query.
 To do that,

 ❶ Click on any cell of the data table to select a cell.

 ❸ Under the Get & Transform data group, click on From Table/Range.

 After that, a new window called Power Query Editor will appear.